 While Sterling’s interest in the outdoor center around rivers and canoes, he embraces SuzAnne’s love of animals, especially dog and horses.
 He has proven to be a Sterling Horse Husband!

 SuzAnne’s and Sterling’s two sons are great students with broad interests.
-Jake graduated with a law degree from Gonzaga University in Spokane, Washington, in 2015 and is currently getting an additional degree in computer science with an eye towards becoming a patent attorney.
-Mark graduated from Montana State University with a degree in computer science and mathematics and is now employed by an international software development firm with offices in Montana.
-Both boys are carrying on the family tradition of outdoor activities: Jake recently biked over 300 miles from Spokane to Seattle; and Mark and his college buddies are hooked on fishing and canoeing.
-Mark is the proud owner of two dogs that he adopted from the Bozeman animal shelter.
+Jake graduated with a law degree from Gonzaga University in Spokane, Washington and is currently working as an attorney in Missoula, Montana.
+Mark graduated from Montana State University with a degree in computer science and mathematics and now lives in Seattle, Washington and is employed by an international software development firm.
+Both boys are carrying on the family tradition of outdoor activities: Jake biked over 300 miles from Spokane to Seattle; and Mark is hooked on fishing, canoeing and hiking.
+Mark is the proud owner of one dog that he adopted from an animal shelter.

 The entire family shares a deep appreciation for travel, the arts, and sports.
 The boys were active in the Missoula Children’s Theater and family trips have taken them to New York City, Las Vegas, Montreal, Europe, and Australia to enjoy theater productions, festivals, hiking, boating, swimming, scuba diving, and touring.
 Jake is an accomplished competitive swimmer while Mark has a second-degree black belt in Taekwondo.
 Both boys spent part of the summer of 2010 in Europe – Jake studied in Russia and Mark toured central Europe with his British cousin.